Adrian Brody says he felt "stupid" after passing up 'Lord Of The Rings'

 Adrian Brody has opened up about the time that he passed on a role in The Lord Of The Rings.

-The actor had been approached for an unknown part in Peter Jackson’s take on The Fellowship Of The Ring, but he “was looking for something else.”
+The actor had been approached for an unknown part in Peter Jackson’s take on The Fellowship Of The Ring, but he “was looking for something else”.

 “I remember going to see Lord of the Rings in the theatre with an ex-girlfriend.
 And she turned to me and said, ‘You passed on Lord of the Rings?!’” the told GQ.